iawia002/lux/README.md

 > net/http: request canceled (Client.Timeout exceeded while reading body)

 This is a common issue.
 It is a network issue that can be solved by entering the download command again.

+## About this project

+I am just a college student and this is one of my amateur projects(I need to finish my school stuff first).
+I am very happy and surprised that so many people like this project, thank you all. 🙇‍♂️

+How far can Annie go?
+To be honest, I don't know, but I will do my best to maintain this project.
+Annie is an open source project and built on the top of open source projects, so if you are interested, welcome to contribute, let's make Annie better, together.

 ## Contributing